Hyperlexia

 • Difficulties with social play: although keen to play with other children, El is slightly disconnected from the games his peers play

-In isolation, these issues are not insurmountable but together they indicate areas where intervention may be necessary.
+In isolation, these issues are not insurmountable, but they indicate areas where intervention may be necessary.
 You may also recognize some of these challenges as key traits in Autism Spectrum Condition (ASC).
-My son has no diagnosis (yet).
+My son has no diagnosis (yet)*.
 Nor has he been evaluated; however, since relocating from Japan, we have referrals in place.

 Neurotypes and Neurodiversity